-Mr. Adkins is a graduate of Columbia Law School, where he was a Harlan Fiske Stone Scholar and an Editor of the Columbia Journal of Transnational Law.
-After law school, he served as a law clerk for the Honorable John Antoon II of the United States District Court for the Middle District of Florida.
-Mr. Adkins graduated magna cum laude from Amherst College.
+After law school, Mr. Adkins served as a law clerk to the Honorable John Antoon II of the United States District Court for the Middle District of Florida.

-- Represents a consortium of major sports leagues (MLB, NFL, NBA, NHL, WNBA and NCAA) in litigation, negotiations, and multiple federal agency proceedings involving disputes over billions of dollars in copyright royalties paid to retransmit broadcast TV programming pursuant to statutory licenses under the Copyright Act.
+- Consortium of major sports leagues (MLB, NFL, NBA, NHL, WNBA and NCAA) in litigation and multiple federal agency proceedings involving disputes over billions of dollars in copyright royalties paid to retransmit broadcast TV programming pursuant to statutory licenses under the Copyright Act.
+Member of trial team in 18-day trial before the Copyright Royalty Board to determine the allocation of over $800 million in royalties.
+Cross-examined two expert witnesses at trial.

-- Represented major steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.
+- Steel manufacturer in antitrust suit involving claims of price-discrimination and various business torts.

 - JD, Columbia Law School, 2010, Harlan Fiske Stone Scholar